LightningDrop/MTB-data-project/README.md

 # MTB-data-project

 ## How to run the program

-## Project Summary

-  #### Tech Stack:
-  Python, Docker, pandas, jupyter notebook, pyodbc

-  #### General Information
-  This program is created to showcase the cleaning of data and its upload to the cloud.

   #### 1. Building the image
   Use the following command to build docker image:
   We are going to use `docker build -t <name>` .
 We use Docker build because we are building with docker the `-t` means we are going to name it something else within `<name>`.
 The `.` just specifices the directory inwhich the dockerfile exist.